LogtalkDotOrg/logtalk3/manuals/_sources/devtools/debugger.rst.txt

 ``debugger``
 ============

 This tool provides the default Logtalk command-line debugger.
+Unlike Prolog systems, the Logtalk debugger is a regular application, using a public API.
+As a consequence, it must be explicitly loaded by the programmer, either manually at the top-level interpreter or automatically from a settings file.

 API documentation
 -----------------